mkaszubowski/mkaszubowski.github.io/_posts/2020-09-17-modular-software-design-mistakes.md

 skip_related: true
 canonical_url: https://appunite.com/blog/modular-software-design-mistakes
 description: Good modularity is one of the goals of software design.
 Knowing these 10 common mistakes will help you avoid them in your software.
+excerpt: Good modularity is one of the goals of software design.
+Here are 10 common things that increase coupling and might hurt modularity.
 ---

 ## **What's the goal of modular software design?**